-Standards and interpretations adopted in the year ended December 31, 2023
+Standards and interpretations adopted in the year ended December 31, 2024

-The Company has adopted the following amendments to IFRS effective January 1, 2023, and none of which have had a material impact on the Company's Consolidated Financial Statements:
+The Company has adopted the following amendments to IFRS Accounting Standards effective January 1, 2024, which did not have a material impact on the Company's Consolidated Financial Statements.
+Other amendments that are not expected to have a material impact to the Company have been excluded.